 No matter what the cause of your high cholesterol the first step in reducing it should be a low cholesterol diet.
 This is true whether the cause is hereditary or the cause is your diet.
 Cholesterol can be divided into two, LDL and HDL.
-LDL stands for low density lipoprotein and it is the bad kind of cholesterol, while HDL, high density lipoprotein is the good kind.
-If bad cholesterol is allowed to accumulate in your blood, you run a serious risk of heart attacks and strokes, since the cholesterol tend to form plaques.
+LDL stands for low-density lipoprotein and it is the bad kind of cholesterol, while HDL, high-density lipoprotein is the good kind.
+If bad cholesterol is allowed to accumulate in your blood, you run a serious risk of heart attacks and strokes, since the cholesterol tends to form plaques.
 It is, as you can see, vital to reduce your bad cholesterol level.

 What Is Measured With A Cholesterol Test?

 First of all, the test measures the overall blood cholesterol levels.
 The magic limit is 200 mg/dL, try to keep it under this.
 If your level is all the way above 239, it is high, and you should immediately take steps to lower it.